About the course

 If you have no previous training in economics you must take this as one of your foundation courses; otherwise you must take the other two.

 You will also follow a course in research methods for the social sciences, comprising sessions on research design and qualitative and quantitative methods.
-Additional sessions will be held on aspects of fieldwork ethics and preparation, library resources and software and computerised databases.
+Thesis workshops will offer preparation for your research.
+Additional sessions will be held on aspects of fieldwork ethics and safety, library resources and software and computerised databases.

 The core course, also taken in the first year, is an interdisciplinary and multidisciplinary course with two component modules: